Glockner00/XAI/README.md

 ---

-This README ensures anyone collaborating on the project can set up the environment and run the code successfully.
+This README ensures anyone collaborating on the project can set up the environment, follow the workflow, and run the code successfully.
 For further questions, reach out to the project maintainer.